Is My Cat Sick? A Guide for Cat Owners

 Weight Fluctuations

-Monitoring your cat's weight is essential.
-Sudden weight loss or gain can be a red flag for various underlying health issues.
-A cat losing weight without any changes in diet or activity level could be suffering from conditions such as hyperthyroidism, diabetes, or kidney disease.
-Conversely, unexplained weight gain could be indicative of fluid retention, hormonal imbalances, or obesity-related complications.
+Unexpected weight loss or gain is a red flag.
+Weight loss without changes in diet or activity could be linked to hyperthyroidism, diabetes, or kidney disease.
+Unexplained weight gain may result from fluid retention, hormonal imbalances, or obesity-related complications.

 Changes in Litter Box Habits